CNA Classes Online: Finding the School for You

 Results are available at different times, depending on the state you live in.
 For the majority of locations, individuals receive printed score reports before they leave the testing center.
 Some states email the results within 48 business hours of the exam, while others must wait up to five days after the exam to receive emailed results.

-How Much Are CNA Classes Online?
+How Much Do Online CNA Classes Cost?

 Before enrolling in online CNA classes, applicants must ensure they can afford to attend.
 The cost of higher education continues to rise year-on-year, making it difficult for many individuals to pay out of pocket.
 Every school sets unique price points for their CNA classes online, so degree seekers should spend time familiarizing themselves with the costs of each so they can make an informed decision.
 Some programs include the application and exam fees required for actually receiving certification as a CNA while others do not.
 Pay close attention to what the stated amount is used for and whether you might incur additional fees throughout the learning process.